sparkdotfi/spark-docs-v2/docs/pages/dev/spark-liquidity-layer/conduits-overview.md

 ### **Peg stability & pulling liquidity**

-Maker’s objective is to sustainable grow and manage DAI to become a major stablecoin.
+Maker’s objective is to sustainably grow and manage DAI to become a major stablecoin.
 To that end, the ability to quickly (speed) and efficiently (slippage) pull liquidity is critical in order to ensure a stable peg.

 subDAOs should be able to unwind positions as quickly as possible with the least impact on price as possible.
 The ALM requirements limit the exposure to asset types based on this condition.